Definition of a Retailer's Product Cost

-Product cost meaning: In accounting, a retailer’s product cost is the cost paid to a supplier plus any other costs that are necessary to get the product in place and ready for sale.
+In accounting, a retailer’s product cost is the cost paid to a supplier plus any other costs that are necessary to get the product in place and ready for sale.
 For example, if a retailer pays $40 to its supplier and then pays $10 to get it delivered to its warehouse, the retailer’s product cost is $50.
-(Other costs such as the selling, general, administrative and interest costs are not product costs.
-Instead these are period costs since they are expensed in the accounting period in which they occur.)

-A manufacturer’s product cost includes the cost of each product’s raw materials plus the costs of converting those raw materials into the product.
-The manufacturer's product costs are often classified into three groups:
+A manufacturer’s product cost includes the cost of each product’s raw materials plus the costs of converting the raw materials into products.
+The manufacturer's product costs are usually classified into three groups:

 - Raw materials used in the product